 This is my affiliate disclosure.
 Its primary objectives are to advance consumer protection and uphold civil (non-criminal) antitrust laws in the US.
-The FTC is in charge of directing federal civil antitrust enforcement along with the Department of Justice Antitrust Division.
+The FTC directs federal civil antitrust enforcement along with the Department of Justice Antitrust Division.

 In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links kcmakingmoney.com are affiliate links of which I receive a small compensation from sales of certain items.

 kcmakingmoney.com earns a small commission or other payment from Amazon and/or other companies for promoting their website or items via their affiliate program.
 When a reader uses an affiliate link from kcmakingmoney.com to make a purchase, they do so by interacting directly with the merchant (not from kcmakingmoney.com).

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through the link.

 I use two main types of affiliate programs:

 kcmakingmoney.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com.
 Amazon offers a small commission on products sold through its affiliate links.

 If a blogger links to an Amazon product (with a special code for affiliates embedded in the link), and a reader places an item in their “shopping cart” through that link within 24 hours of clicking the link, the blogger gets a small percentage of the sale.
 Amazon links are not “pay per click.”
 If you click on the product link and stay around Amazon and purchase something else, however, I will get a commission on that sale.